Art by Victor Ehikhamenor

 "We thought that would last a few weeks, Sara.
 You're on the waiting list now.
 A long one.
 It's been slow."

 Sara ruminated through the policies, having to choose.
 Either she would go to her camp stint without paying rent and write her landlord an explanatory letter, or she would pay rent and forego the camp and the workshops since the stipend was modest.
-She saw that she was tearing at the sage game board of the claim holders.
+She saw she was tearing at the sage game board of the claim holders.
 On assignments with other temporaries, some whispered about misfiling for tyrants.
 She channeled each grimace, each flare of anxiety, and each stagy rage through her pained palm, shredding the creed of paternal payment in every crisis.
 These people hadn't kept their word with her; they were preventing her life.

 She had actually chosen Harvey.
-She realized that when they walked through the Renaissance Fair's stockpile of hay to recline near a stand of Lombardy poplars.
+She realized when they walked through the Renaissance Fair's stockpile of hay to recline near a stand of Lombardy poplars.
 They had finished duck drumsticks, and he had been telling her about the rebuffs and renunciations in his life, how he had to go on a week's trek to locate a college professor he had only seen on video.
 Concealed in the blaze-high grass, she trusted him for asking the video camera operators at his school performances what they had seen on their way to work, and when they stammered, asked the children if they knew what their parents saw on the way to work.

 He was wearing his Joliet French explorer get-up when the Fair's night policemen, dim and peppery as television figures, came pacing the thoroughfare to check identity tags.
 They pranced the darkened grids of the human chessboard, making knight turnabouts that caused Sara to laugh.
 She didn't have the authorization to sleep in her fair tent, and the unlucky Joliet's papers were all catapulted from his canoe.
 As they were leaving, she saw send-offs and provisional places because he did not attach lines.
 He ambled onto the immense prairie.